 - Arya and Sansa’s scene above Winterfell is beautiful, and everything I wish the rest of this season offered these characters, rather than the waste of a plot line they were tied up in.

 - I’d imagine Tormund and company live the siege on the Wall, since Game of Thrones didn’t bother checking in with any of them before signing off.

 - Ice dragon!
 As expected, blue fire looks cool – and as expected, it’s still disappointing to think about how the imagery of the finale scene came to be.
 The expedition beyond the Wall will forever be one of the show’s most disappointing climatic moments.

 - Oh my god, fuck Euron Greyjoy.
 Such a bad character, and such a poor bit of subterfuge on the part of Cersei.
-Effective, I suppose… but it’s farce on a show that doesn’t play to farce, and it feels way out of line with anything else Cersei would do.
+Effective, I suppose… but it’s a farce on a show that doesn’t play to farce, and it feels way out of line with anything else Cersei would do.

 - Hey, Jaime finally stood up to his sister!
 Too bad that story didn’t happen three seasons ago, so Jaime would be a character we still admire, like Brienne.